 People like you also read ...

 ^ Critical Illness Benefit is optional and available under Life and Health and All in One options.
-This benefit is payable, on the first occurrence of any of the 34 illnesses covered.
-The CI Benefit is accelerated and not an additional benefit, which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
+This benefit is payable, on first occurrence of any of the 34 illnesses covered.
+The CI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
 The future premiums payable under the policy will reduce proportionately.
 If CI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the CI Benefit.
-To know more in detail about the CI Benefit and terms & conditions governing it, kindly refer to the sales brochure.
+To know more in detail about CI Benefit, terms & conditions governing it, kindly refer to sales brochure.
 Critical Illness Benefit is available till the age of 75.

 COMP/DOC/Jun/2020/176/3830